gdcc/dataverse-kubernetes/docs/development/index.rst

 .. warning::

   Currently only using a local cluster with ``kind`` is supported by this project when using Skaffold.
-See :ref:`preparing cluster <development/prepare:Cluster>`.
+See :ref:`preparing cluster <development/prepare:Spin up Cluster>`.
   *PRs welcome.*